HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 either
 	5 : 0 if code does not contain weapons
 or
 	5  : set1 main hand weapon.
-1 if slot is empty, 2 + weapon type id otherwise
+1 if slot is empty, 2 + weapon type index otherwise
 	24 : slot 1 sigil.
-0 if no sigil in slot1, 1 + sigil item id otherwise
+0 if no sigil in slot1, sigil item id otherwise
 	5  : set1 offhand weapon.
-1 if slot is empty, 2 + weapon type id otherwise. omit this if set1 main hand is two handed 24 : slot 2 sigil.
-0 if no sigil in slot2, 1 + sigil item id otherwise
+1 if slot is empty, 2 + weapon type index otherwise. omit this if set1 main hand is two handed 24 : slot 2 sigil.
+0 if no sigil in slot2, sigil item id otherwise either
-	either
 		5 : 0 if code des not contain second weapon set or
 		5  : set2 main hand weapon.
-1 if slot is empty, 2 + weapon type id otherwise
+1 if slot is empty, 2 + weapon type index otherwise
 		24 : slot 1 sigil.
-0 if no sigil in slot1, 1 + sigil item id otherwise
+0 if no sigil in slot1, sigil item id otherwise
 		5  : set2 offhand weapon.
-1 if slot is empty, 2 + weapon type id otherwise. omitted if set2 main hand is two handed 24 : slot 2 sigil.
-0 if no sigil in slot2, 1 + sigil item id otherwise
+1 if slot is empty, 2 + weapon type index otherwise. omitted if set2 main hand is two handed 24 : slot 2 sigil.
+0 if no sigil in slot2, sigil item id otherwise

-repeat 5
+repeat 5: skill ids
-	24 : 1 + Skill ids, 0 if empty
+	24 : 0 if empty, Skill id otherwise

-24 : 1 + Rune id, 0 if empty
+24 : 0 if empty, Rune item id otherwise

 either
 	16 : stat id (when type = pvp)